3234374354/class-verge-rev/UPDATELOG.md

 ### Features

-- update clash and clash meta
+- update classes and classes meta
 - support opening dir on tray
 - support updating all profiles with one click
-- support granting root permission to clash core(Linux, macOS)
+- support granting root permission to classes core(Linux, macOS)
-- support enable/disable clash fields filter, feel free to experience the latest features of Clash Meta
+- support enable/disable classes fields filter, feel free to experience the latest features of classes Meta

 ### Bug Fixes